Latin | Sixth Form | King's Ely | Private School near Cambridge

 Prerequisite

-A minimum of grade 6 in Latin at GCSE.
+A grade 6 or above in Latin at GCSE (or equivalent qualification).

 Assessment